Ethically Sourced or Ethically Made?

 How we buy diamonds, and why it’s better

-The best way to know where a diamond is from is to buy it from the source.
+The best way to know where a diamond is from, and if it’s been ethically sourced, is to buy it from the source.

 We buy our diamonds from cutting businesses with exclusive rights to buy rough diamonds directly from mines in the countries that we approve of: Canada, Botswana, Namibia, and South Africa.
 These countries have all made big strides in environmental, economic and social responsibility.